December 13, 2018

-To learn how Ansys is helping engineers get sensors ready for Level 5 autonomy, watch Improving Radar Performance with Simulation or come visit Ansys at CES.
+To learn how Ansys is helping engineers get sensors ready for Level 5 autonomy, watch Weather Simulation for Virtual Sensor Testing or come visit Ansys at CES.

 “You can’t simply put sensors on a car and expect it to recognize its surroundings,” notes Rajan.